 Complaints sometimes include requests for information or documentation.
-Such requests will either be a "subject access request" under the Data Protection Act 1998 (where the information requested relates to an identifiable individual) or a request for disclosure of information under the Freedom of Information Act 2000 (where the information is general and not related to an identifiable individual).
+Such requests will either be a "subject access request" under the Data Protection Act 1998 (where the information requested relates to an identifiable individual) or a request under the Freedom of Information Act 2000 (where the information is general and not related to an identifiable individual).

-Subject access requests under the Data Protection Act 1998 must be responded to within forty calendar days, and requests under the Freedom of Information Act 2000 must be responded to within twenty working days, however the School will aim to provide this information as soon as practicable (where the request is valid and the Complainant is lawfully entitled to the information or documentation) in accordance with the rules of natural justice.
+Subject access requests under the General Data Protection Regulations must be responded to within forty calendar days, and requests under the Freedom of Information Act 2000 must be responded to within twenty working days, however the School will aim to provide this information as soon as practicable (where the request is valid and the Complainant is lawfully entitled to the information or documentation) in accordance with the rules of natural justice of which there are 3: